Integration Platform

 Conditional Execution with CEL

-Webhook delivery can be controlled using Common Expression Language (CEL) guard expressions:
+Webhook delivery can be controlled using Common Expression Language (CEL) guard expressions to filter noise:

 Data Transformation